Cinnamon Roll Monkey Bread

 How to Store

-• Serve: You can keep Cinnamon Roll Monkey Bread at room temperature for up to 2 days.
-If you do go this route, you should absolutely keep it in an airtight container or cover it in plastic wrap.
-If you add any kind of icing or frosting to it, refrigerate instead of storing at room temperature.
+• Serve: Store at room temperature in an airtight container or wrapped in plastic for up to 2 days.
+If you add any kind of icing or frosting to it, refrigerate it instead of storing it at room temperature.

-• Freeze: To freeze homemade monkey bread wait for it to cool, then wrap it tightly in plastic wrap and foil, or seal sections of the bundt loaf in a freezer bag.
+• Freeze: To freeze homemade monkey bread, wait for it to cool, then wrap it tightly in plastic wrap and foil, or seal sections of the bundt loaf in a freezer bag.
 It can stay good frozen for up to 3 months.
 To reheat, I recommend letting the bread thaw in the fridge overnight, then place it on a baking pan and put it in a 250 degree oven for 10 minutes, or until warmed through.

 Frequent Questions